Mohnish4533/PPS-CLAT4/README.md

 1. Program does not take data directly from ELab.
 So manual test data needs to be provided

-Additions planned for the future:
+Additions that can be made:
 1. More options for criteria:
 2. Checking each question:
     - getting details of each question